 Dr. Robert E. Johnson is chancellor of the University of Massachusetts Dartmouth, a Tier 1 national research university providing a private college educational experience and public university value.
 Prior to his 2017 appointment, he was president of Becker College in Worcester, Massachusetts for seven years, leading the college’s evolution into an adaptive, nimble, and entrepreneurial institution that is a model for colleges and universities across the United States.
 His unyielding belief in higher education as a public good has led him to dedicate more than a quarter century to ensuring educational opportunity that transforms lives.

 A thought leader and commentator on issues related to the future of work, Dr. Johnson believes higher education must foster in students an "Agile Mind" to develop divergent thinking skills, social and emotional intelligence, empathy, and entrepreneurial outlook that are the hallmarks of future success.
-By nurturing the uniquely human capacities that cannot be replicated by technology, this education provides the foundation for graduates to add and create value in a volatile, uncertain, complex, and ambiguous world.
+By nurturing these uniquely human capacities that cannot be replicated by technology, this education provides the foundation for graduates to add value in a volatile, uncertain, complex, and ambiguous (VUCA) world.

+He has been instrumental in convening transformational conversations with industry, government, and academe that stimulated growth and regional economic opportunity, such as the Mass Impact Summit in 2010 that led to the creation of MassDiGI in 2011, and the Catching the Next Wave: Building the Blue Economy Through Innovation and Collaboration symposium in 2018 that led to the creation of the MERIT Center to support regional job growth and economic development.
 Dr. Johnson holds a doctorate in higher education administration from Touro University International, formerly a division of Touro College, New York; a master’s degree in education administration from the University of Cincinnati; and a bachelor’s degree in economics from Morehouse College.
 He is married to Michelle Jones-Johnson.
 They have two children, Jasmine and Alex.

 Learn more about Chancellor Johnson's views on higher education and leadership at: TheAgileFuture.com